varnishcache/varnish-cache/doc/sphinx/reference/vcl.rst

   The HTTP status code returned by the server.

 beresp.response
   The HTTP status message returned by the server.

 beresp.cacheable
   True if the request resulted in a cacheable response.
-A response is considered cacheable if it is valid (see above), and the HTTP status code is 200, 203, 300, 301, 302, 404 or 410.
+A response is considered cacheable if it has no Set-Cookies or Authentication, and the HTTP status code is 200, 203, 300, 301, 302, 404 or 410. beresp.cacheable is writable.

 beresp.ttl
-  The object's remaining time to live, in seconds.
+  The object's remaining time to live, in seconds. beresp.ttl is writable.

-After the object is entered into the cache, the following (mostyl read-only) variables are available when the object has been located in
+After the object is entered into the cache, the following (mostly read-only) variables are available when the object has been located in cache, typically in vcl_hit and vcl_deliver.
-cache:

 obj.proto
   The HTTP protocol version used when the object was retrieved.